patricecolet/gem-mpv/README.md

     cd ~/gem-mpv
     make

-Then you will find a `gem_mpv.dll` in gem-mpv folder.
+Then you will find a `gem_mpv.dll` in gem-mpv folder, but to run it out of the box it might need a bunch of dlls.

+    find . -name "*.dll" -exec ./localdeps.win.sh {} +

 this is a fork from : https://github.com/avilleret/gem-mpv